-Fed leaves rates unchanged; 'solid' growth keeps December hike in view
+Fed keeps rates unchanged, remains on road to December rate hike

 WASHINGTON (Reuters) - The Federal Reserve kept interest rates unchanged on Wednesday and pointed to solid U.S. economic growth and a strengthening labor market while playing down the impact of recent hurricanes, a sign it is on track to lift borrowing costs again in December.

-Investors had all but ruled out a move at the U.S. central bank’s policy meeting this week and attention has largely been focused on who will be in charge of monetary policy at the end of Fed Chair Janet Yellen’s first term in February 2018.
+Investors had all but ruled out a rate hike at the central bank’s policy meeting this week and attention has largely been focused on who will be in charge of monetary policy at the end of Fed Chair Janet Yellen’s first term in February 2018.

 President Donald Trump is set to announce his nomination on Thursday afternoon with Fed Governor Jerome Powell, a soft-spoken centrist who has supported Yellen’s gradual approach to raising rates, seen as having a lock on the job.

-“The labor market has continued to strengthen and ... economic activity has been rising at a solid rate despite hurricane-related disruptions,” the Fed said in a statement following its two-day meeting.
+“The labor market has continued to strengthen and ... economic activity has been rising at a solid rate despite hurricane-related disruptions,” the Fed’s rate-setting committee said in a statement after its unanimous policy decision.

-It acknowledged that inflation remained soft but did not downgrade its assessment of inflation expectations.
-The Fed also noted that the nation’s unemployment rate had declined further.
+In keeping with that encouraging tone, the central bank’s policymakers acknowledged that inflation remained soft but did not downgrade their assessment of pricing expectations.

+U.S. Treasury yields were largely unchanged after the release of the statement.
+The U.S. dollar pared gains against a basket of currencies and the S&P 500 index rose slightly.

-“It confirms a December move,” said Gregory Daco, chief U.S. economist at Oxford Economics.
+“It confirms a December move,” said Gregory Daco, chief U.S. economist at Oxford Economics in New York.
 “If we get a confirmation that Trump picks Powell tomorrow, it’s a sign that monetary policy will continue on its current course that we have seen so far this year with gradual normalization.”

-The Fed has raised rates twice this year and currently forecasts one more rate hike by the end of 2017 as part of a tightening cycle that began in late 2015.

-The encouraging tone of the Fed’s statement underscores that the central bank is primed for another nudge upwards in its benchmark lending rate from its current target range of 1.00 percent to 1.25 percent.
+The Fed has raised rates twice this year and currently forecasts another nudge upwards in its benchmark lending rate from its current target range of 1.00 percent to 1.25 percent by the end of 2017.

 Fed policymakers have been buoyed in recent months by a stronger global and domestic economy and further tightening in the labor market, although they are divided over the causes and duration of the current weakness in inflation.